6 Tips for Making Your New Horse Feel at Home

 If you have other horses, avoid letting your new animal companion near them first.
 Since they are unfamiliar with each other, you might have a horse fight erupt suddenly.

 Have your new horse see the rest from a distance first.
-Give him time to get used to his new home and his new herd.
+Give him/her time to get used to his new home and his new herd.
 Thought should be given to isolation of any new horse to a yard due to the risk of equine influenza and other diseases.

-After a few weeks or so, you can let your new horse get nearer to the others, but they should still be separated by a fence.
+After a few days or so, you can let your new horse get nearer to the others, but they should still be separated by a fence.

 During the next couple of days, let your new arrival mingle with one or two more horses.
 Be on the lookout for any signs of aggression.
 If you spot one, try to remove your new animal companion as soon as possible.